Archives

 Sweet & Salty & Spicy

-It’s funny how a feature of one cuisine can jump out at you and remind you of a cuisine on the far side of the world from that one.
+It’s curious how a feature of one cuisine can jump out at you and remind you of a cuisine on the far side of the world from that one.
 This happened when Himself and I noshed at Lotería, a Mexican … Continue reading

 Breakfast . . .
 It’s Not Just For Dinner!